To be clear; this article intends to explore the education of journalism, not the same as open sourcing journalism.

 What would open source education look like?

 I envision something like a GitHub repository that can be edited communally and shared with anyone.
 This could be used to develop curriculum for a variety of types of journalism (or anything else).
-Using something such as a Steem community, the students of these curriculum can be mentored and monitored to keep their achievements accountable.
+Using decentralized curation tools such as a Hive community, the students of these curriculum can be mentored and monitored to keep their achievements accountable.

 Communication: There are so many tools out there that this becomes a challenging topic, but if we are to stick with the open source theme, which I think journalist of all people should for trust reasons alone, then we can narrow things enough to have a discussion about what a workflow might look like.

-I think a combination of Steem and LBRY.io could be a primary way to decentralize the curation and distribution of curriculum.
+A combination of Hive and LBRY.io could be a primary way to decentralize the curation and distribution of curriculum.

 The decentralized nature of crypto-currencies in general make them the obvious choice over politically burdensome Fiat.
 Beyond that, though there are an lot of tools that have come available in the crypto-sphere that are very well suited for a variety of funding schemes.